 The profession of graphic design has a long tradition.
 The basis of the discipline is the design of print such as books, house styles and posters.
 In recent decades, graphic design has broadened to include different forms of media such as websites, apps, film and video, interactive installations, exhibitions and interventions in public space.
 These developments mean that graphic design is rarely clear-cut.
 It is in the process of transformation and creates much space for innovation.

-What we expect from you is an individual, always questioning, open and enterprising attitude towards the subject, towards society, the media, the Willem de Kooning Academy and, not least, towards yourself.
+At the Department of Graphic Design at WdKA, we expect from our students to have individual, always questioning, open and enterprising attitude towards the subject, society, the media, the academy and themselves.
 Continuous self-reflection during your studies is a condition to arrive at a clear perspective about how you will position yourself as a graphic designer in the world.

 Knowledge & Skills: